Top Ten Grant Writing Tips

 - Create a Realistic Budget.
 Research the real cost of activities, services, materials, fees, and equipment.
 Talk to others who have done similar work.
 Research potentials partners and other funders who may be able to support project costs.
 Include in-kind or donated services and materials in your budget or budget notes.

 - Get Feedback.
 It is always a great idea to have another person read a draft of your grants application.
-Grants Officers may also support you by reading a draft of your proposal and providing feedback.
+Program Managers may also support you by reading a draft of your proposal and providing feedback.
 Make sure that you provide adequate time for this process (four weeks before deadline).

 - Gather Support Materials.
 Do not wait until the last minute to gather your support materials.
 This may be the only opportunity a jury has to see your work so make it count.
 Ensure that materials are on the best possible formats and are the strongest examples of your work.